haloworld-C/Uda_Advanced_lane_finding/writeup_template.md

 I implemented this step in lines # 89 # in my code in `Advanced_lane_finding.py` in the function `conners_warp()` in `helper_p2.py`.
 Here is an example of my result on a test image:

 ![alt text][image7]

+#### 7. Define a line() class to reuse the line parameters in processed image frame.
+The *line()* class is define in `helper_p2.py`.
+In general, I store some useful parameters in it , such as line radius, line_width, last_line_fit, best_line_fit and the distortion parameters.
+There is one parameter to note:confidence in line # 75 # in `helper_p2.py`, this is a indicator wether the line fited well.
+I build this confidence in line # 438 # in `helper_p2` .
+This confidence can be build in a better way（with value between 0 and 1） later.

 ---